Brummana High School: Post-war growth (1943–1974)

-In 1967, around age 10, Osama bin Laden possibly attended Brummana High School.

-Some people connected with the school have said it was for less than a year.
-Three of his half brothers are Old Scholars.

-British comedian and journalist Dom Joly claimed on the first episode (2007) of BBC's Would I Lie To You? that he attended Brummana High School with bin Laden.

 Around the 1960s and 1970s the school's curriculum was mainly in the English language.
 The school's athletics programme placed emphasis on basketball, volleyball, track, and tennis.
 The students consisted of Arab and children of Western expatriates from across the Middle East, with members of the Bahraini, Jordanian, UAE and Saudi royal families, with a small smattering of American and British nationals.
 The parents of the America and European students worked in Lebanon.
 Many of the students went on to the American University of Beirut for their further studies.

 Recent years (1975–2025)

 In 1975, when war once again overtook Lebanon, this period of growth ended and the school lost many of its boarders, staff, and day students.
 In 1985, the Society of Friends totally withdrew from the School operation and handed the responsibilities to the Brummana High School Cultural Society, composed of old B.H.S. former students.
 For the next thirteen years the B.H.S.-C.S. was responsible for the School.
 In 1998, at the request of the parents, staff, and old scholars, the British Quakers resumed management of the school, working through a new local Board to begin the process of post-war development.

 In 1999, the school commissioned a major educational study as the basis for a five-year development plan.
 The Science Block was extended to three floors, and the Science Block and Upper School Computer Laboratory were completely refurbished and fully re-equipped.
 In 2004, Rizkhallah House was fully refurbished to house the Infant Section and the Main Teaching Block roof was replaced.
 Thanks to the generous donations of old scholars, parents, and friends of the school, the process of renewal is continuing.

 In October 2022, enrollment was around 1,000 students in kindergarten to 12th grade.
 David Gray served as principle, and had since 2019.
 Along with the co-ed Ramallah Friends School, BHS was one of two Quaker-run schools in the Middle East.
 In November 2024, the principal wrote that since the beginning September, they had lost eight school days to conflict.
 The school had 1270 students.
 In 2025, according to its website, the school had Lebanese Baccalaureate, Cambridge IGCSEs and International Baccalaureate (IBDP) programs on a 16-acre campus.